ClarisseSrs/CV/README.md

 * To customize 'tools and languages' icons, go to `src/coponents/Skills.vue` and change `toolsList` (if you add new icons here, don't forget to modify your libraries' imports in `main.js`).
 * In `assets/scss/_variables_.scss` change 'primary' and 'secondary' colors to the ones suiting you.

-For more customisation, feel free to change the CSS/SCSS from `.vue` files or style files in `assets/scss` then change/add/delete Vue components to get the resume you want.
+For more customization, feel free to change the CSS/SCSS from `.vue` files or style files in `assets/scss` then change/add/delete Vue components to get the resume you want.

+**TIPS:** Check basic metrics with [lighthouse](https://web.dev/measure/) when deploying your Page.

 ## Features